Final Report: AS365N3 9M-IGB Fatal Accident

 - ‘Procedural Drift’: Lynx CFIT in Afghanistan

-UPDATE 1 December 2016: The European Helicopter Safety Team (EHEST) has issued this video on decision making:
+UPDATE 1 December 2016: The European Helicopter Safety Team (EHEST) has issued a video on decision making.

 UPDATE 30 December 2016: This was our 3rd most popular article in 2016.

 UPDATE 20 April 2017: Taiwan AS365N3 Tail Rotor Pitch Control Loss During Hoisting

 UPDATE 28 April 2018: An AW109SP, Overweight VIPs and Crew Stress A heavy landing after a crew were put under considerable stress during a poorly planned VIP flight booking and a hurried overweight take off in the UAE.